 1. Franchise contracts are not a subject to specific national regulations.

 2. The general Dutch law on agreements stipulates the guiding principle of fairness and reasonableness (“billijkheid en redelijkheid” in Dutch).

-3. The party from the Netherlands has to provide information about its business to the Trade Registry at the Commercial Chamber.
+3. The party from the Netherlands has to provide information about its business to the Trade Registry (also known as the Commercial Chamber of Commerce).

 Obligations and rights of the franchisee / franchisor

 The franchisor carries specific obligations of care under the agreement because of the peculiar nature of the franchising mechanism.
 These obligations include the provision of some assistance and advice to the franchisee.
 The Dutch legislation does not require mandatory disclosure of pre-contractual information.
 The principles of fairness and reasonableness, however, still apply.
 As a consequence, the parties are required to take all reasonable measures to prevent the other contracting party to conclude an agreement on the basis of misleading information.

 Furthermore, the franchisor does not have to provide exploitation forecasts to the franchisee.
 Please, keep in mind, that once provided, any information is deemed truthful by the other party.
 Thus the provision of exploitation forecasts that are overly optimistic or not substantiated by a thorough research of the market may result in franchisor liability.